20 years experience

-Fishing With Less Friends: I often have guys that want a guide trip with them and 3 of their buddies.
+Fishing With Less Friends: I often have guys that want a guide trip with them and 2 or 3 of their buddies.
 They think this is a great way to spend the day with friends and the more people they bring the more fish they will catch.

 Also, trout and steelhead can spook easily, so 3 or 4 guys in the same spot means 3 or 4 times the noise and a much greater possibility of spooking fish.

 If a guide tells you, “yes, no problem, I can guide 3 or 4 guys and you’ll catch fish too, ” he’s either lying to you, doesn’t know any better or he’s going to take you to a spot loaded with stupid little fish that will eat even if you almost step on them.